php-fig/www.php-fig.org/source/_posts/2019-09-27-new-blog-psr-12-approval-and-upgrading-psr.md

 Since the last update, we’ve seen **the approval of PSR-12, the [Extended Coding Style](https://www.php-fig.org/psr/psr-12/)**.
 This PSR supersedes the old dear PSR-2, adapting it to all the new language features that we've got in the last years.
 It was a long time coming, since the working group had some troubles along the line, but we finally published it.

-You will find that many libraries have already PSR-12 compliant releases, like [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/releases/tag/3.5.0), [EasyCodingStandard](https://www.tomasvotruba.cz/blog/2018/04/09/try-psr-12-on-your-code-today/) and others are following suit, like [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer/issues/4502).
+You will find that many libraries have already PSR-12 compliant releases, like [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/releases/tag/3.5.0) and [EasyCodingStandard](https://www.tomasvotruba.cz/blog/2018/04/09/try-psr-12-on-your-code-today/), while others are following suit, like [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer/issues/4502).

 ## PHP-FIG wants your help to modernize PSRs!